RockHoward/radguild/Roadmap.md

 3. Organize and conduct first quarterky Member's Round Table.

+4.Develop marketing plan to raise awareness about Guild blueprints.

 ### Q3, 2022

-1.
+1. Execute marketing plan to attract developers to the Guild blueprints.

+2. Create a coordinated launch plan for Guild and Customer projects relative to the Babylon release.

 ### Post Babylon Release

+1. Execute launch plan for Guild projects and Customer projects.

-1. Finalize all open RadGuild DAO design issues.
+2. Finalize all open RadGuild DAO design issues.

-2. Complete development work on the RadGuild DAO.
+3. Complete development work on the RadGuild DAO.

-3. Launch the RadGuild DAO and dismiss the operating and administrational staff.
+4. Launch the RadGuild DAO and dismiss the operating and administrational staff.

 [**Back**](./index.md)